Emily Myers for Brick Underground

 In most buildings with more than six units, the landlord is required by law to put the security deposit in escrow, giving the tenant more protections than if the money was in a private account.

 Need help renting the perfect apartment in the perfect neighborhood?
 Looking for a landlord who is flexible about guarantors, pets, or "flexing" a space with temporary walls?
 Put your search into the capable hands of Triplemint, a tech-savvy real estate brokerage founded by a pair of Yale grads in response to the frustrating apartment-search experiences of classmates and colleagues.
 Triplemint will charge a broker's fee of 10 percent of a year's rent on open listings instead of the usual 12 to 15 percent if you sign up here.
 Bonus: The agents at Triplemint are a delight to deal with.

 The practice of not paying the last month's rent

-Some New Yorkers claim they never pay their last month’s rent, figuring the security deposit can stand in as the rent.
+If you’ve ever struggled to get your security deposit back from your landlord you’ll understand why some New Yorkers say they never pay their last month’s rent, figuring the security deposit can cover it.

 "Tenants have gotten away with this and will continue to do so, but they are not supposed to," he says.
 Certainly, in situations where the apartment needs nothing more than a lick of paint, there's no loss to the landlord.